hakito/docker-nginx-ssl-proxy/README.md

-# SSL Front-End Proxy With Automatic Free Certificate Management
+# SSL Front-End Proxy With Automatic Free Certificate Management And Digest Authentication

+This image is base on [danieldent/nginx-ssl-proxy](https://hub.docker.com/r/danieldent/nginx-ssl-proxy) but provides digest authtentication instead of basic authentication.

 Zero configuration required - set up SSL in 30 seconds.
 Out of the box A rating at SSL labs.
 HTTP/2 enabled for increased performance.

 This image contains nginx along with some glue code to automatically obtain and renew a free DV SSL certificate from [Let's Encrypt](https://letsencrypt.org/).

 It is configured by setting two environment variables:

 * `UPSTREAM` - The IP address or hostname (and optional port) of the upstream server to proxy requests towards.
 * `SERVERNAME` - The hostname to listen to.
 The system will automatically obtain an SSL certificate for this hostname.

 An optional `EXTRANAMES` variable can be provided with a list of additional domains to request as subject-alternative-names for the certificate.